DougLau/mag/README.md

 ## Possible Improvements

-* Small set of quantities and units implemented
+* Small set of quantities and units
 * Quantities are f64 only

 ## Alternative